Round table: Will neural networks kill the profession of a CG artist?

 Of course, neural networks cannot replace a full-fledged specialist yet, but for indie teams without a budget, they are just a godsend.

-It is convenient to throw off primitive and routine tasks on the neural network.
+It is convenient to throw off primitive and routine tasks on a neural network.
 They are great for creating general concepts, sketches, which are necessary in order to better convey the idea to the team.
 With their help, you can create a pitch document with draft art.

-Artem Adamyan, Head of Art at Belka Games
+Artyom Adamyan, Head of Art at Belka Games

 In my opinion, one of the most difficult challenges facing the neural network is to learn how to create content in a single style for the entire project and keep it at the same level.
-However, if the project is not very complex from the point of view of meta/core, if stylistic uniqueness is not required from it, then I think that neural networks can quite handle the task.
+However, if the project is not very difficult from the point of view of meta/core, if stylistic uniqueness is not required from it, then I think that neural networks can quite handle the task.

-Velena Martynova, Senior Character Artist Fridays Games
+Velena Martynova, Senior Character Artist at Fridays Games

-While neural networks are absolutely powerless in interfaces.
+So far, neural networks are absolutely powerless in interfaces.
 Both in the graphical part and in the usability part.

-If we talk about what tasks I really want to see from neural networks (except interfaces, of course, they are in the first place), then this is an opportunity to get a render of this particular (!) character in the right (!) pose based on the character I uploaded and the dummy pose.
+If we talk about what tasks I really want to see from neural networks (except for interfaces, of course, they are in the first place), then this is an opportunity to get a render of this particular (!) character in the right (!) pose based on the character I uploaded and the dummy pose.

 Mikhail Zakharov, General Producer of Hoopsly